Zankoku-Okuno/blag/site/epigrams.md

 If you had to do a _deep_ clone, then you were using the wrong data structure to begin with: one with too much mutable state.

 When declarations are first class, metaprogramming isn't anymore.

+There are only two places to use strings, and they're both unvalidated input: you recieve a string, or someone gets a string from you.

 ### Miscellaneous